dotnet/core/roadmap.md

 Notes:

-- The RTM release is accompanied with a preview version of the Visual Studio and command-line tooling.
+- The 1.0 release is accompanied with a preview version of the Visual Studio and command-line tooling.
 The tooling should reach RTM quality with version 1.1 of the .NET Core runtime in Fall 2016.
 - The [ASP.NET Core 1.0 roadmap](https://github.com/aspnet/Home/wiki/Roadmap) articulates the ASP.NET projects's roadmap and dates.

 TBD